12 Best Shipping Container Homes Under $100K

 Second, on our list of shipping container homes is a family-run business based in Texas, Backcountry Containers.
 They specialise in custom builds and will help you realise your dream shipping container structure.

-One of the best features of these tiny homes is the option to add a roof deck or porch area.
-This feature not only adds an outdoor space, but also breaks up the corrugated metal exterior of the shipping containers to give a softer final look.
+One of the best features of Backcountry Containers is the option to add a roof deck or porch area.
+This feature not only adds an outdoor space, but also breaks up the corrugated metal exterior of the CONEX box to give a softer final look.

 Backcountry Containers buildings are beautiful creations, and would easily make a comfortable home.